garronej/tsafe/id.md

 type Shape = Circle | Square;
 ```

-We want to instanciate a `Circle` and pass it to `getArea` we can do:
+We want to instantiate a `Circle` and pass it to `getArea` we can do:

 ```typescript
 const circle: Circle = { "type": "circle", "radius": 33 };
 getArea(circle);
 ```

-If we want to avoid to declare a variable we can do:
+If we want to avoid declaring a variable, we can do

 ```typescript
 getArea({ "type": "circle", "radius": 33 });
 ```

-The probem, however, is that this `Circle` was not as easy to instanciate because TypeScript dosen't know what kind of shape we are trying to instantiate:
+The problem, however, is that this `Circle` was not as easy to instantiate because TypeScript doesn’t know what kind of shape we are trying to instantiate:

 ![Every possible properties are listed](.gitbook/assets/image%20%281%29.png)